coutinhomarco/intelligent-firewall/readme.md

-# Exploring Adaptive Network Security: Building an Intelligent Firewall with Rust
+# Port Scan Detection Firewall with Rust

 ## Introduction
 In an era of increasing cyber threats, protecting our digital assets has become more crucial than ever.
 As a VPS (Virtual Private Server) owner, I found myself searching for effective ways to secure my server against potential attacks.
 Traditional firewalls, while useful, often fall short in detecting and preventing more sophisticated probing attempts.

-This quest for better security led me to develop an intelligent firewall system using Rust.
-I wanted to create a solution that not only blocks malicious traffic but also actively learns and adapts to new threats.
+This quest for better security led me to develop a firewall system using Rust.
+I wanted to create a solution that blocks malicious traffic based on TCP SYN packet analysis.
 This project emerged from a personal need and has evolved into a tool that I believe can benefit many in the tech community.

 ## The VPS Security Challenge
 Running a VPS comes with its own set of security challenges: